IndyNiels/aib-test-flutter/README.md

 Una vez que hayas finalizado el proyecto, simplemente envía el enlace al repositorio de GitHub.

 ¡Te deseamos mucha suerte y éxito en la prueba!

+### My own comments

+The pokemon object return two different results whether we are in the list page or in the details page.
+I want to know the reason for this, because we are actually calling the api from pokemon.

+Posible answers:
+Maybe the requests is different. -> We can change the request.
+Maybe the serialization is different for both views.

+Aren't we calling the same object?
+The variable is maybe different each time we make the request...

+Where does it specify when it fetches the list one by one?

+Compare the fetch for list and the the fetch for details page.

+The pokemon object is created for both of them.
+The object variable can be null so they are null.
+Something is happending in the request such that the other data is not present.
+(But names are somehow?)
+WHere are the other instances of name?

+### Posible solutions
+The api endpoint is different..
+They are in fact different One is th the api endpoint.
+The other uses the url from the list...
+So observe the first api endpoint.